Box Office Now Open: Polo & Event Tickets | Season Passes | Polo Parties for 20+ | Gala Tix Wait List

 The famous tournament has been contested 15 times over its 125-year history.
 It was not until the second rematch that the Americans finally managed to win the cup on foreign soil, and have won it a total of 10 times.
 The 125th Westchester Jubilee in Newport in 2011 celebrates the origin of this most famous polo rivalry in the history of the sport, and will set in motion the excitement & anticipation of its next contest in the not-so-distant future.

-Newport maintained its esteem as the international polo capital of the world for nearly 40 years, until the outbreak of WWI, the Great Depression and the income tax all took their toll and ended the era of opulence and international polo in Newport.
+Newport maintained its esteem as the international polo capital of the world for nearly 40 years, until the outbreak of WWI, the Great Depression, and the income tax all took their toll and ended the era of opulence and international polo in Newport.

 In 1992, James Gordon Bennett's legacy was resurrected.
-The Newport International Polo Series is much larger in scale than Bennett's original conception but remains within the same grand tradition.
+The Newport International Polo Series is much larger in scale than Bennett's original conception but remains within the same fraternal tradition.
 Each season the Newport International Polo Series attracts teams from the world's six continents.
 Notables such as actress Stefanie Powers and Major Ronald Ferguson, father of the Duchess of York Sarah Ferguson, have graced our field.
 The Polo Series features top-level amateur payers from around the world.
 USA's squad has included two world champions, John Wigdahl and Charlie Bostwick, members of the only US team to win the World Championships (1989).
-Visitors have included Francisco Lanusse, world champion Argentine player, Patrick Guerrand-Hermes, current FIP president and his son Mattias, European champion, the families Domeqc and Mora from Soto Grande, and many other noteworthy players of world championship caliber.
+Visitors have included Francisco Lanusse, world champion Argentine player, Patrick Guerrand-Hermes, former FIP president and his son Mattias, European champion, the families Domeqc and Mora from Soto Grande, and many other noteworthy players of world championship caliber.
 The Newport International Polo Series is the only forum in the world dedicated primarily to international polo competition.

 The Newport Polo Club remains registered with the United States Polo Association under the historic Westchester name.
 Its outdoor polo season and public exhibition matches take place at Glen Farm, a site whose heritage dates back over 370 years!